-To make acknowledgments possible in such cases activate CV #112 bit 1, which enables the decoder to use an alternate acknowledgment method by sending high frequency pulses from the motor end stage.
-Not all DCC systems are smart enough though to interpret these pulses as decoder acknowledgments, which may result in unsuccessful programming.
+To make acknowledgments possible in such cases activate CV #112 bit 1, which enables the decoder to use an alternate acknowledgment method by sending high frequency pulses from the motor power amplifier.
+It depends on the digital system in use, if this procedure is successful or not.

-CV Designation Range Default Description #144 Programming and Update Lock Note: The programming lock has no effect on CV #144 and is there- fore always accessible for unlocking.
-Bits 6, 7 0 or 255 0: Decoder unlocked.
+CV Denomination Range Default Description #144 Programming and Update Lock Note: The programming lock has no effect on CV #144 and is therefore always accessible for unlocking.
+Bits 3, 4, 5, 6, 7 0 or 255 = 0: Decoder unlocked.
 Free programming and updating is possible.
-Bit 6 = 1: Decoder programming in "Service Mode" is blocked to prevent unwanted programming.
+Bit 3 = 1: CV-write lock for POM (=OP PROG mode), except CV#144 itself Bit 4 = 1: ACK sound at CV programming Bit 5 = 1: CV-read lock in "Service Mode" Bit 6 = 1: Decoder programming in "Service Mode" is blocked to prevent unwanted programming.
 Note: Programming in "Operations Mode" is not locked because any such programming only applies to the active loco address and reprogramming the wrong locomotive is therefore not possible.
-Bit 7 = 1: Software updates via MXDECUP, MX31ZL or other means are blocked. #112 Special ZIMO configuration bits 0 - 255 4 = 00000100 that is Bit 1 = 0 (normal) Bit 1 = 0: Normal acknowledgment in "Service Mode"; motor and headlight pulses. = 1: High frequency pulses instead of normal acknowledgments from motor and headlights.
+Bit 7 = 1: Software updates via MXDECUP, MX31ZL or other means are blocked. #112 Special ZIMO configuration bits 0 - 255 0 Bit 1 = 0: Normal acknowledgment in "Service Mode"; motor and headlight pulses. = 1: High frequency pulses instead of normal acknowledgments from motor and headlights.
 Bit 2 = 0: Loco number ID is OFF etc.

 Attention: The CV values of sound decoders at time of delivery do not correspond with the default values in the following chapters, but rather the initial values of each loaded sound project!

 This applies most often to